Protocol

 An arbitrary string used by the listener to respond to any received calls.
 The string value is on the X:.

 The purpose of discovery is to convey a single piece of information: what is the port number of an actual mKTL request handler on this host?
 That port number, encoded as a string representation of an integer, is the sole additional component of the response after the colon.
-For example, if a daemon has a request port listening on port 10079, the full response from its discovery listener would be:
+For example, if a daemon has a request port listening on port 10079, the full exchange (discovery request, discovery response) would be:

 b'on the X:10079'